 - Show people who you are by turning your culture into interesting content.

-- Think of different ways to tell your brand story.
+- Think of unique ways to tell your brand story.

 - Experiment with different mediums, whether it’s infographics, videos, or interactives.